Will-Griffiths-Ireland/Emerald-Eye/README.md

 ### Fonts

-I landed on using the 'Lilita One' font, it really just came from testing out multiple fonts till I found one that had the right vibe
+I landed on using the 'Lilita One' font, it really just came from testing out multiple fonts till I found one that had the right vibe for teh site

 ### Database Schema